Michelle123211/Michelle123211.github.io/projects/brooom.md

 *Progress*:

 - I have started with writing down a game design document (GDD) which serves as a basis for the implementation.
-- Now I'm gradually implementing all the necessary parts.
-So far it is:
+- I have already implemented all major parts, i.e.:
   - Gameplay mechanics - flying, broom upgrades, hoops, power-ups, achievements.
   - Procedural level generation.
   - 3D models - hoops, broom, player character (+ idle animations), environment elements.